Muzietto/es6-lambda-calculus/README.md

 ### NOT operator

-  Definition using the ternary operator is straightforward:
+  definition using the ternary operator is straightforward:

     !x = x ? false : true

-  Expressing NOT in terms of λ-calculus is also straightforward:
+  expressing NOT in terms of λ-calculus is also straightforward:

     def NOT x = COND FALSE TRUE x

 ### AND operator

-  Definition using the ternary operator is the following:
+  definition using the ternary operator is the following:

     x && y = x ? y : false

-  Expressing AND in terms of λ-calculus derives immediately:
+  expressing AND in terms of λ-calculus derives immediately:

     def AND x y = COND y FALSE x = x y FALSE (try it with paper and pen...)

 ### OR operator

-  Definition using the ternary operator is the following:
+  definition using the ternary operator is the following:

     x || y = x ? true : y

-  Expressing OR in terms of λ-calculus derives immediately:
+  expressing OR in terms of λ-calculus derives immediately:

     def OR x = COND TRUE y x = x TRUE y (try it with paper and pen...)